OriolAndres/news_risk/README.md

 #### Dissecting uncertainty

 We run the same specification for the EPU, EU, and each of the uncertainty variants.
 In the next table we display the effects on GDP of an uncertainty shock, and also the number of articles containing the particular terms.
-We find that regulatory related uncertainty has the largest impact on GDP, while territorial and public revenue issues have a positive impact on activity.
+We find that regulatory and fiscal related uncertainty have the largest impact on GDP.

 Concept | Count | Effect on GDP (1 std negative shock)
 --- | --- | ---